Anybody can be rejected. Social rejection can happen in any situation.

 You can be rejected by friends, peers, family members and loved ones.

-Rejection can also happen in business interaction.
-This is common when you are prospecting for new clients.
-Companies, corporations and other entities can be rejected by the society.
+Rejection can also happen in a business interaction.
+This is common when you are prospecting for new clients, companies, corporations and other entities.
+You can also be rejected by the society.

 People can be socially excluded based on many conditions:

 * on their faith and fate or conviction about certain issues.